Hector Madueno June 18, 2024 at 8:38 AM

 While this may seem daunting, there are a variety of ways families can mitigate higher education costs and keep student loan requirements low.
 First and foremost, everyone entering college should fill out the Free Application for Federal Student Aid (FAFSA), regardless of income.
 This important application can open doors to financial aid opportunities from colleges and universities.

 Students should also look for scholarships to help defray college costs.
 Scholarships are offered by universities and colleges, as well as from a variety of organizations.
-Sallie Mae is one such organization that helps connect college students and their families to financial aid options, including scholarships.
-You can find information and lists of thousands of scholarships available at the Sallie Mae website.
+Ascent is one such organization that helps connect college students and their families to financial aid options, including scholarships.
+You can find easy, no-essay scholarship opportunities available at the Ascent website.

 Another important way to pay for college is through grants such as Pell grants, Cal Grants here in California, and TEACH grants.
 Grants are usually based on financial need, and you don’t have to pay them back.